Rama’s Sacred Vow to Sita: A Timeless Promise of Devotion, Dharma, and Protection

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does eka-patni-vrata mean in this context?
+What does eka-patni-vrata mean here?